hkNexar1/aws-cloudwatch-viewer/README.md

 Download: Click "Download Logs (Async)".
 The logs will be fetched in the background.

 Export: Use the buttons at the bottom to save the fetched logs as CSV, JSON, or TXT.

-Requirements
-Python 3.x

-boto3

-PyQt5

-License
-This project is licensed under the MIT License.
 ```